By Doris Frankel

 TD Ameritrade chief derivatives strategist Joe Kinahan said the weekly options expiring this Friday are pricing in a move of just over 8 percent up or down.

-Betting appears to be leaning slightly to the bearish side, although bearish bets on Netflix Inc.
+Betting appears to be leaning slightly to the bearish side, although bearish bets on Netflix Inc. <NFLX.O> have been losers, with the stock up 355 percent since 2010 began.

 Options volume is heavy in Netflix as about 63,000 contracts traded through the first half of Monday's session, led by short-term weekly $215 and $250 strike puts expiring this Friday, compared with the stock's current price of $251.74.